Fire authority

 In England and Wales a fire authority or fire and rescue authority is a statutory body made up of a committee of local councillors which oversees the policy and service delivery of a fire and rescue service.
 Prior to the Fire Services Act 2004 many fire and rescue authorities were known as fire and civil defence authorities; this designation is no longer used.

 A combined fire authority (CFA) is one created by a statutory instrument to cover more than one local authority area.
 Usually each of the constituent local authorities appoints a fixed number of members of the CFA, depending on their relative populations.

 Constitution

 A fire authority is made up of either councillors, officers or representatives from the local principal councils in the geographical area that the fire service operates.
 In the case of the London Fire and Emergency Planning Authority, there is an additional layer of governance above in the form of the London Assembly.

-The responsible central government department in England is the Home Office, previously the Department for Communities and Local Government had responsibility until January 5, 2016.
+The responsible central government department in England is the Ministry of Housing, Communities and Local Government, previously the Home Office had responsibility until April 1, 2025.
 Responsibility for Fire and Rescue Services in Wales is devolved to the Welsh Government.